bsc-dd/hecuba/README.md

 cd hecuba_repo
 ```

-Then it is only necessary to run the `setup.py` python script, which performs all the steps to compile and install Hecuba in the system.
+Then it is only necessary to run the `setup.py` Python script, which performs all the steps to compile and install Hecuba in the system.
 Notice that Hecuba is composed by Python code and C++ code.
 The `setup.py` script, on the one hand, compiles the C++ code and installs the C++ header files and libraries, and on the other hand, generates and installs a Python package.
-You need to decide where to install Hecuba:
+The parameters passed to the `setup.py` script indicate where to install Hecuba:

 ```bash
 # (1) To install hecuba to the default system directory